-If you are a new Dad and you are feeling left out, or you think you may have symptoms of the dreaded Daddy blues then there are people who can help you out.
+If you are a new Dad and feel left out, or you think you may have symptoms of the dreaded Daddy blues, then some people can help you out.

-Whilst it is good to be able to discuss how you are feeling with those who are close to you, sometimes you will need to discuss your feelings with an impartial therapist.
+Whilst it is good to discuss how you are feeling with those who are close to you, sometimes you will need to discuss your feelings with an impartial therapist.

 Search locally for someone who specializes in helping postpartum depression and book yourself in for a few sessions.
-I have no doubt that the tips on this page will help you if you are feeling left out, but it is also good to talk.
+I do not doubt that the tips on this page will help you feel left out, but it is also good to talk.

 Speaking with someone about feeling left out can kickstart the process of being more involved, which your new family will thank you for!

-If you are a new Dad and you are feeling left out or useless, you will be pleased to know that you are not alone.
+If you are a new Dad and feel left out or useless, you will be pleased to know that you are not alone.

-The feeling is very common, especially for Dads who are new to the game.
+The feeling is widespread, especially for Dads who are new to the game.

 I cannot emphasize it enough, the more useful you are, the less you will feel left out.

-It is important that you prepare for becoming a new Dad.
-Then, when the time comes to be a Dad, you have got everything ready and you are already very useful.
+You must prepare for becoming a new Dad.
+Then, when the time comes to be a Dad, you have got everything ready, and you are already instrumental.

 Also, please remember that the Daddy blues are real, and if you begin to feel left out, you could descend more and start displaying other symptoms.

-You must look after yourself do what you can to put a stop to it before it gets out of control.
+You must look after yourself do what you can to stop it before it gets out of control.